-Sometimes bad headaches are accompanied by dry eyes.
+Sometimes eye pain and headaches are accompanied by dry eyes.
 You might notice the symptoms at the same time or they may be staggered.
 But do dry eyes cause headaches?

 Environmental and lifestyle factors may be affecting both your head and your eyes.
 Let’s explore what it means to experience dry eye disease and how it relates to headaches and migraines.
 Regularly scheduled eye exams give your optometrist the chance to assess your vision and provide dry eye therapy solutions to relieve your symptoms.